ConSol/sakuli/docs/installation-client.md

 The following settings have to be set in the file `%SAKULI_HOME%\_include\sakuli.properties`:

-#### Encryption:
+#### Encryption (optional):

-  * To make use of the Sakuli encryption feature, set the encryption interface property `sakuli.encryption.interfac`.
-For further informations jump to [encryption of secrets](sakuli-manual.md) and come back here.
+  * To use a specific network interface for the Sakuli encryption feature, jump to [Sakuli-Manual - Encryption](sakuli-manual.md#secret-de-encryption) of the and come back here.
-  * If there is no need to encrypt passwords, set the property `sakuli.encryption.interface.testmode=true`.

 #### Receivers: